shuklaritvik06/Authentication/Level One Auth/README.md

-## Level One
+## Level One (Basic)

-Register Users with Username and Password, and login by comparing the values from the database without encryption
+Register Users with Username and Password, and login by comparing the values from the database without encryption.